akaminsky/akaminsky.github.io/ai/guitar/ios/README.md

 - Automatic date tracking
 - Album cover images from Spotify
 - Link and unlink Spotify songs anytime
+- Swipe actions for quick edit/delete/favorite

+### 📚 Chord Log
+- **View all chords you've learned** across all your songs
+- Visual chord diagrams for each chord
+- Search chords by name
+- See how many songs use each chord
+- Beautiful grid layout with stats

 ### 🎚️ Guitar Tuner
 - **Real-time pitch detection** using your device's microphone